Amplitude-Developer-Docs/amplitude-dev-center/docs/partners/cohort-integration-guide.md

 <figcaption>Configure the list creation call by selecting an endpoint, and adding a payload </figcaption>
 </figure>

-- **URL Endpoint**: This is the endpoint that you'll define. for example, `https://api.yourapp.com/list`.
+- **URL Endpoint**: This is the endpoint that you define. for example, `https://api.yourapp.com/list`.
 Choose which method to use in the call.
-- **API payload that will be sent to the destination**: Customize and define this payload to fit your needs.
+- **API payload that to send to the destination**: Customize and define this payload to fit your needs.
 - **Path to List ID in the response**: N/A

 !!!note "Payload editor"